-A vegan, egg-free, dairy-free and nut-free dish that is simple to put together but satisfying as a main course meal.
+A vegan, egg-free, dairy-free, soy-free and nut-free dish that is simple to put together but satisfying as a main course meal.
 Pair with whole grain noodles or gluten-free pasta, zucchini noodles or spaghetti squash noodles.

 Cook the green lentils if you don’t have any already cooked (Read here for guidance on how to cook green lentils).
 Otherwise if you are using canned green lentils, drain these and rinse the lentils before using.

 Mince the garlic and dice the onions and tomato.
-Heat the half tablespoon of oil in a medium pot on a medium stove heat setting.
+Heat the teaspoon of oil in a medium pot on a medium stove heat setting.

 Next, add in the 2 cups of cooked green lentils, pasta sauce and ½ cup [120 mL] of the vegetable broth (water or lentil cooking water can be used instead).
 Stir until all is combined well.
 Let the sauce cook for about 2-3 minutes.